Shubenacadie, Nova Scotia: Shubenacadie Tree

+Tinsmith Museum

+The Tinsmith Museum is a local history museum located in Shubenacadie.
+Established by Watson Smith c.
+1895 as Watson Smith & Sons Retail Hardware & Tin Shop, the shop produced over 60,000 milk cans before the cans became obsolete around the 1950s.
+The building opened to the public as a museum in 2003, after being donated to the Municipality of East Hants.

 Demographics

 Shubenacadie part A

 In the 2021 Census of Population conducted by Statistics Canada, Shubenacadie part A had a population of 401 living in 176 of its 191 total private dwellings, a change of from its 2016 population of 735.
 With a land area of 4 km2, it had a population density of in 2021.

 Shubenacadie part B

 In the 2021 Census of Population conducted by Statistics Canada, Shubenacadie part B had a population of 10 living in 6 of its 7 total private dwellings, a change of from its 2016 population of 187.
 With a land area of 2.12 km2, it had a population density of in 2021.